dikortis/LetsTalkETC/Episodes/Episode_14.md

 well you
-know yes I mean in the sense that angel list you know ties these things together so right right it doesn't have to be it's not going to be the only platform for everything and you know right i personally am sort of have a crypto and
+know yes I mean in the sense that angel list you know ties these things together so right it doesn't have to be it's not going to be the only platform for everything and you know right i personally am sort of have a crypto and